dokipen/tubing/README.rst

 The important thing to remember is that your read function should return an iterable of units of data, not a single piece of data.
-Then wrap your reader in the loving embrace of MakeSource.
+Then wrap your reader in the loving embrace of MakeSourceFactory.

 .. code-block:: python

     from tubing import sources

-    MySource = sources.MakeSource(MyReader)
+    MySource = sources.MakeSourceFactory(MyReader)

 Now it can be used in a pipeline!